derbyjs/derby/index.md

 Derby associates all DOM event listeners with an `id`, because getting objects by id is a very fast DOM operation, it makes dealing with DOM events much more efficient, event listeners continue working even if other scripts modify the DOM unexpectedly, and most critically, event listeners can be established at render time on the server and passed to the client via a JSON literal.
 Derby's event system is unique in that it internally describes all events via literal objects instead of JavaScript callbacks.
 This makes it possible to render the page on the server and then re-establish the same event listeners on the client very efficiently.

 If a bound template tag is not fully contained by an HTML tag, Derby will use an `<ins>` element to wrap the template.
-By default, most browsers will display `<ins>` elements with an underline, which can be removed using a CSS reset or by adding `ins{text-decoration:none}` to the page's stylesheet.
+By default, most browsers will display `<ins>` elements with an underline, which can be removed by adding `ins{text-decoration:none}` to the page's stylesheet.

 Semantically, it would be more correct to use a `<div>` or `<span>`, depending on context.
 However, this is difficult to do automatcially.
 For example, `<div>` elements cannot be contained within a `<p>`, and `<span>` elements may not be wrapped around a `<div>`.
 Attemting to detect each of these situations and choose the proper wrapper element would significantly complicate the Derby renderer and make it more brittle to changes in HTML.
 In contrast, `<ins>` and `<del>` elements have a [transparent content model](http://www.w3.org/TR/html5/content-models.html#transparent-content-models), enabling them to be included inside or around most other HTML elements.
 Note that there are still some restrictions on where these elements may be used.
 For example, an `<option>` element may only contain text and no other elements.
 MDN has [good documentation](https://developer.mozilla.org/Special:Tags?tag=HTML:Element+Reference) of the usage context for various HTML elements.
 When in doubt, use an [HTML5 validator](http://html5.validator.nu/).